 There’s much to think about for couples planning weddings in Houston.
 Beyond the logistics of how to get married in Houston (like, how to obtain a marriage license and such), there’s also where to host your ceremony and will you have an indoor or outdoor reception.
 Not to mention weather, accommodations for out-of-town guests and the like.
 Before you mark anything on your wedding planning checklist, you’re going to want to consult this ultimate getting married in Houston guide.

 Here’s what you need to know about how to get married in Houston.

 The ABC’s of H-Town

 Houston and its sprawling environs is a very large and densely populated place to navigate.
 The nation’s fourth largest city is home to just about everything an engaged couple would want or need to plan their perfect shindig, whether it’s an intimate affair or a high-society downtown affair.
 But, with lots of options comes lots of decisions, so you’ll need to have a firm idea of what you’re looking for in a Houston wedding venue.

-As far as planning, near year-round warm weather makes just about any month a great month for getting married in Houston, but June, October and December are the most popular months for couples in this area.
+As far as planning, near year-round warm weather makes just about any month a great month for weddings in Houston, but June, October and December are the most popular months for couples in this area.
 Most couples plan for 13 months, invite about 125 wedding guests and hire 13 wedding vendors for their wedding celebrations.

 Venues for Weddings in Houston

 When thinking about how to get married in Houston, venue shopping will be one of the first things you’ll do.
 It's best to go into this process as prepared as possible.
 With so much to choose from in Houston and Southeast Texas, you’ll want to know your wedding aesthetic, how many wedding guests you’re expecting and your wedding budget before heading to this important step.

 - Ousie’s Table: An Uptown treasure that moonlights as a wedding venue, this Southern and Cajun restaurant is perfect for the foodie couple.
 Learn more about Ousie’s Table »